-3-G. Employee Licensure, Registration, and Certification Requirement or government credentials are required are responsible to continuously maintain all credentialing required by law for the position held and any additional credentialing that may be required by the Alamo Colleges District for the position.
+3-G. Employee Licensure, Registration, and Certification Requirement

+SAC will maintain a workforce that is fully licensed, certified, and registered in accordance with all State, Federal and accreditation requirements.
+Faculty in positions where specific professional or government credentials are required are responsible to continuously maintain all credentialing required by law for the position held and any additional credentialing that may be required by the Alamo Colleges District for the position.
 Department Chairs and Administrators are responsible for ensuring proper continuous credentialing of all employees in their chain-of-command.
 Faculty will not be allowed to perform work they are not properly credentialed to perform.